ianframe/APCSAutograder/README.md

 Below is an example of `grade_student_work.sh` repurposed for a [project implmenting K-Nearest Neighbors to classify breast cancer tumors](https://github.com/ianframe/BreastCancerClassifier).
 ```
 #!/bin/bash
-#create gradebook output file. erase the old version if one currently exists.
+#create gradebook output file. erases the old version if one exists.
 rm -f student_grades.csv
 touch student_grades.csv
 #for each directory in the student submissions:
 for student in ./student_submissions/*/;
 do
+	# copy the teacher-generated AutoGrader.java into each student's directory
 	cp AutoGrader.java ${student}AutoGrader.java
 	# if the project reads from a data set directory, copy that into the student's directory
 	# if there is no data to read from, comment the following line to avoid throwing an error.